cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/document-fingerprinting.md

 You can now use the **Get-DlpSensitiveInformationType** cmdlet to find all DLP data classification rule packages, and in this example, "Contoso Customer Confidential" is part of the data classification rule packages list.

 Finally, add the "Contoso Customer Confidential" data classification rule package to a DLP policy in the Security &amp; Compliance Center.
-This example adds a rule to an existing DLP policy named ConfidentialPolicy.
+This example adds a rule to an existing DLP policy named "ConfidentialPolicy".

 ```
 New-DlpComplianceRule -Name "ContosoConfidentialRule" -Policy "ConfidentialPolicy" -ContentContainsSensitiveInformation @{Name="Contoso Customer Confidential"} -BlockAccess $True